-Garmin is reporting record revenue through the third quarter of 2012, though this is largely due to sport watches, outdoors equipment and licensing of their technology to other companies for inclusion in their products.
+Garmin is reporting record revenue through the third quarter of 2012, though this is largely due to sports watches, outdoors equipment and licensing of their technology to other companies for inclusion in their products.

 Prediction #12: Death will befall the unlimited data plan.

 Just when we thought unlimited data was down and out, carriers began offering new plans in an effort to compete.
 Though, they may not all be the best option.

 T-Mobile made waves late in the summer by offering what appears to be a truly unlimited data plan: no throttling to be found (New York Times, Time).
 The catch, reports NYT’s Ray Furchgott, is that the unlimited plan is offered on a slower network than LTE.

 Besides T-Mobile, about the only people who can use unlimited plans are existing customers; new subscribers must purchase a capped data plan.
 Some carriers, however, are making it difficult to keep the grandfathered unlimited data plans.
 Verizon, for example, is forcing unlimited data subscribers to pay full price for the iPhone 5.
 US Cellular is offering unlimited data plans, too, but with several stipulations.